Program: M.P.A., Public Administration

 - Develop foundation of financial management skills needed to critically analyze, develop, implement, and openly and ethically manage budgets and resources in the public sector.

 - Develop advanced communication skills needed for leadership in the public sector: strong oral communication skills in small groups and in larger public contexts.
-Strong written communication and skills appropriate for writing reports, explaining issues and policies, persuasively presenting initiatives, corresponding with colleagues and clients, and media communications.
+Develop strong written communication and skills appropriate for writing reports, explaining issues and policies, persuasively presenting initiatives, corresponding with colleagues and clients, and media communications.

 - Develop a commitment to and a facility for ongoing learning through a variety of formal and informal modes.
 Develop the ability to assess the credibility of various information sources.